 Appreciating values and perspectives

 It is likely that groups and individuals in a PSP may have particular issues that they want the priority setting exercise to address.
-For some this may be intensely important to them on a personal level.
+For some this may be intensely important to them on a personal level or professionally.
 A key role for the JLA Adviser is to encourage understanding of the differing perspectives of patients, carers and clinicians.
 No one group should feel marginalised or perceive that their views are less valid than any others, whether they speak as someone with the condition, as someone caring for another person with the condition or as a healthcare professional working with people with that condition.
 It is the JLA Adviser’s role to ensure that this principle is maintained, and the responsibility of the Steering Group to model it.
 All members should be mindful of the implications of any existing clinical relationships between patient and clinician members.

 Acknowledging this, it is essential to be clear about the distinction between: